sraburn/sraburn.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am a fifth-year Ph.D.
-Candidate in Agricultural and Resource Economics at UC Davis, under the supervision of Professor Rachael Goodhue, and I am currently on the Job Market!
-My primary fields of interest are agricultural production and agricultural policy, with my research covering policy analysis, organic production, and consumption trends.
+Candidate in Agricultural and Resource Economics at UC Davis and I am currently on the Job Market!

+I was born in Germany and moved with my family to the U.S. as a child.
+I received both my Bachelor's and Master's degrees in Economics at the University of Alabama, where I worked on research related to Latin American banana production and the Prebisch-Singer hypothesis.
+Currently, I am finishing my Ph.D. on the optimality of organic strawberry production standards under the supervision of Professor Rachael Goodhue.

 For my job market paper, I study the optimality of production standards for organic strawberries.
-Using proprietary data I collected through communicating with industry members, I find that eliminating a loophole which allows organic strawberry producers to use non-organic seedlings almost always reduces social welfare.
-In addition to over $20 million per year in increased production costs, requiring organic strawberry seedlings would also inadvertently reduce organic strawberry consumption.

-In addition to my own research, I also collaborate with the California Department of Food and Agriculture (CDFA) and the Department of Pesticide Regulation (DPR) to analyze the economic impact of pesticide policies.
-Through these interdisciplinary collaborations, I have co-published two papers, with additional works in progress.
+Using proprietary data I collected through communicating with industry members, I find that eliminating a loophole which allows organic strawberry producers to use non-organic seedlings would increase production costs by over $20 million per year, with few consumers realizing any change in product quality.
+As a Graduate Student Researcher, I also work with the California Department of Food and Agriculture to analyze the economic impact of state and federal policies.

+I previously worked at BNSF and the Marilyn Hewson Data Analytics Lab where I became proficient in software including Python, R, STATA, and Tableau.
+In my free time I enjoy doing cartography, learning Mandarin, and playing Catan.

 ![Map](https://sraburn.github.io/_pages/Images/BNSF_Heatmap.png?raw=true)